Rick Strahl's Weblog

 az account set --subscription "Pay-As-You-Go"

-I've had lots of issues with the default Windows oAuth authentication using a Web Browser, the first configuration line:
+The prompt to login is interactive - follow the yellow prompts.
+I've had quite a few issues with the default Windows oAuth authentication using a Web Browser, and the first configuration line:

 az config set core.enable_broker_on_windows=false